Putin's foes search for leaders in online Russia vote

-MOSCOW/YEKATERINBURG, Russia (Reuters) - Opponents of President Vladimir Putin say elections in Russia are rigged in favor of his ruling party and are instead holding their own Internet contest to choose a “shadow parliament” they hope will reinvigorate the flagging opposition movement.
+MOSCOW/YEKATERINBURG, Russia, Oct 18 (Reuters) - Opponents of President Vladimir Putin say elections in Russia are rigged in favour of his ruling party and are instead holding their own Internet contest to choose a “shadow parliament” they hope will reinvigorate the flagging opposition movement.

 Putin has dismissed those who took part in the biggest protests against his 12-year rule this year and last as “chattering monkeys”, but has said the movement may produce civic leaders.